cassproject/CASS/README.md

  * (Optional) Use a reverse proxy to control the endpoint closely.

 # Running Locally
-After cloning this repository, you can run CaSS locally with Jetty or Docker:
+After cloning this repository (ensure you use git clone with --recurse-submodules!), you can run CaSS locally with Jetty or Docker:

-    mvn jetty:run
+    mvn jetty:run //Note you'll need elasticsearch running on port 9200 or
-or

     mvn install